whitecube/nova-flexible-content/README.md

 }
 ```

-## 💖 Sponsorships

-If you are reliant on this package in your production applications, consider [sponsoring us](https://github.com/sponsors/whitecube)!
-It is the best way to help us keep doing what we love to do: making great open source software.

 ## Contributing

-Feel free to suggest changes, ask for new features or fix bugs yourself.
-We're sure there are still a lot of improvements that could be made, and we would be very happy to merge useful pull requests.
+This package is an independent fork of Laravel Nova Flexible Content, which is developed independently.
+Thanks to the original author for developing the main package.
+You can contribute the package, but we only maintain this package to meet our needs.
+So any functionality that we don't personally require may be rejected.

 Thanks!

 ### Unit tests

 When adding a new feature or fixing a bug, please add corresponding unit tests.
-The current set of tests is limited, but every unit test added will improve the quality of the package.
+The current set of tests is limited, but
+every unit test added will improve the quality of the package.

 Run PHPUnit by calling `composer test`.

-## Made with ❤️ for open source

-At [Whitecube](https://www.whitecube.be) we use a lot of open source software as part of our daily work.
-So when we have an opportunity to give something back, we're super excited!

-We hope you will enjoy this small contribution from us and would love to [hear from you](mailto:hello@whitecube.be) if you find it useful in your projects.
-Follow us on [Twitter](https://twitter.com/whitecube_be) for more updates!